christophengelmayer/webpack-boilerplate/README.md

 > A opinionated starting point for frontend projects.

-The hardest thing about just about any project is to get started.
-This is a boilerplate for frontend (HTML/(S)CSS/JS) projects.
+The hardest thing about just any work is to get started so the aim of this repository is to provida a solid boilerplate for frontend (HTML/(S)CSS/JS) projects.

 ## Installation